genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 Now when you're on the page, if you make a change to the layout (resize, drag, reorder, add/remove items) then the layout will be saved in local storage.
 Try for yourself - drag an item around and refresh the page and see it reload your layout.

 :::warning Warning
-The layout saving functionality is only responsible for the *layout* itself - it will not save the state of the items inside of it.
+The layout-saving functionality is only responsible for the *layout* itself - it will not save the state of the items inside it.
 Components are responsible for saving their own state if required - such as the grids [we set up earlier in the tutorial](#saving-user-preferences).
 :::

 ### Resetting the layout